Automated truck loading systems

 ATLS vehicle loading technologies significantly reduce the manpower required on the shipping and receiving docks, eliminate product damage, accidents, and ergonomic injuries related to lift-truck operation.
 Generally, products can be loaded quicker and product density is increased resulting in more payload per shipment which reduces shipping cost, using a loading automation system.
 Loading automation is often the key component to achieve complete plant automation.

+Elder systems need to modify the load zone or the trailer to use these types of systems.
+Nevertheless, companies like Duro Felguera provides a solution where there is no need of modification.
+This factor is really important to reduce Capex investments.